brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

 ### Battle Master

 The Battle Master’s fighting maneuvers will make an unarmed character feel like more of an expert combatant, but can also solve a few other problems for an unarmed character.
-Grappling Strike combines an attack with a grapple attempt, which can really help grapplers keep up the damage.
+Grappling Strike combines an attack with a grapple attempt, which can help grapplers keep up the damage.
 Many maneuvers will boost the damage on an attack, overcoming the slightly lower damage-per-attack that unarmed Fighters have compared to some other builds.
-The Battle Master is considered not only one of the best Fighter subclasses, but one of the better subclasses of any class, and it works very well with unarmed builds.
+The Battle Master is considered not only one of the best Fighter subclasses, but one of the better subclasses of any class, and it works well with unarmed builds.

 ### Rune Knight